Reasons For Revolution

 - Being the richest country on earth but still having a homeless issue.

-- Paying Social Security for our lives, but it’s not enough to afford a one-bedroom
+- Paying Social Security for our entire lives, but it’s not enough to afford a one-bedroom

 apartment.